 The following are the main sets of listing requirements for the National Association of Securities Dealers Automated Quotation.

 - Each company for the purpose of listing must have a minimum of 1,250,000 shares that can be publicly traded shares.
-This number does not include the share with directors of the company, its officers, or any of the beneficial owners that have more than 10% shares of the company.
+This number does not include the share with the company’s directors, its officers, or any of the beneficial owners with more than 10% shares of the company.

 In order to get listed in addition to the above requirements, the company must meet with at least one of the following standards by meeting all the criteria of that standard.

 - Earnings: At least aggregate pre-tax incomePre-tax IncomePretax income is a company's net earnings calculated after deducting all the expenses, including cash expenses like salary expense, interest expense, and non-cash expenses like depreciation and other charges from the total revenue generated before deducting the income tax expense. of $ 11 million in the past three years, of $ 2.2 million in the past two years, and no net loss in any of the year in the past three years.